 Hi, Maria here.
 I’m the programme manager for Book Clubs at Living Paintings and would like to chat about how Living Paintings is working to end isolation for blind and partially sighted adults in the UK.

-“1 million people will go for a month without speaking to anyone”.
-This is a frightening statistic from Age UK.
-Whether you live alone or live with someone, either way you can feel lonely and isolated.
+“One million people will go for a month without speaking to anyone”: this is a frightening statistic from Age UK.
+Whether you live alone or live with someone, it’s still possible to feel lonely and isolated.

-I recently asked a member who had been blind all her life what group sessions meant to her.
+I recently asked a member who had been blind all her life what our group sessions meant to her.
 She said:

 If you are reading this and you want to make a difference to someone’s life you can volunteer to help the Touch to See Book Club service.
 Do get in touch with me on 01635 299771 or email me at email@example.com.